 The vigneron Donald Furrow-Scott has decades of experience as a full-time grape grower, cellar master, winemaker, and tasting room storyteller at his families’ estate vineyard, Hickory Hill Vineyards, on Smith Mountain Lake, Virginia.
-200,000 hand-corked bottles of wine and over a quarter million personal tastings gives an interesting perspective into the business, the history and the tastes of the modern wine drinker.
+A quarter-million hand-corked bottles and personal tastings gives an interesting perspective into the business, the history and the tastes of the modern wine drinker.

 The author Donald Furrow-Scott bottles the history of grape growing and winemaking into historical fiction novels spanning the centuries; stories with compelling notes of ancient legends and lingering hints of the supernatural.
 In the Wine’s Anvil series, the history of the Cabernet wine varietals comes to life through a series of memorable characters and their inspiring adventures.

 I did not aspire to be a writer in my youth.
 Honestly, my handwriting is so poor it often requires a cipher to decrypt.
 Reading was very enjoyable to me, but I seemed to be faster at it than most classmates.
 Despite how that sounds, it caused me untold problems in my young life.
 Finally, a gifted English teacher deduced my handwriting slur as just like my reading: gluttonous impatience.
 Anything over two syllables and my brain had moved onto the next word.
 Thus, the word I was writing looked like someone from a Monty Python skit who had died in midword, or Ori recording the drums in the deep.
 Deep breaths and slowing down, however, granted only very finite legibility to my handwriting.
 I had serious trouble writing and sharing my ideas.